 How to Grow Ixia Viridiflora

-Plant turquoise ixia bulbs 2 inches deep in early autumn if you live where winters remain above 20 degrees F. (-7 C.).
-Plant bulbs about inch deeper and cover them with a thick layer of mulch if you live where winter temperatures drop to 10 degrees F. (-12 C.).
+Plant turquoise ixia bulbs 2 inches (5 cm.) deep in early autumn if you live where winters remain above 20 degrees F. (-7 C.).
+Plant bulbs about an inch (2.5 cm.) deeper and cover them with a thick layer of mulch if you live where winter temperatures drop to 10 degrees F. (-12 C.).
 In this climate, late fall is the best time for planting.

 Plant turquoise ixia bulbs in spring if you live in a colder climate.
 You’ll see blooms in early summer.
 Dig the plants and store them in paper sacks during the winter.